[HISTORY: Adopted by the Town Board of the Town of Southampton 5-12-1987 as part of L.L. No. 2-1987. Amendments noted where applicable.]

 Beyond the incentive for reporting violations and the more severe maximum penalties for offenders, the courts, of course, continue to have the discretion under the Criminal Procedure Law to implement other requirements or conditions upon sentencing, including, for example, conditions related to cleaning up sites that have been subject to illegal dumping.
 It is the Town Board's intent to provide the supervision and administrative capabilities to implement any such community service conditions imposed upon sentencing by the courts.

 Litter on public and private property.
 No person shall cause litter to be thrown or deposited in or upon public or private property within the Town except in public receptacles, in authorized private and commercial receptacles or in public disposal facilities.
-Persons placing or removing litter in or from public receptacles or authorized private and commercial receptacles shall do so in such manner as to prevent it from being scattered, carried or deposited upon any street, sidewalk or other public or private property.
+Persons placing or removing litter in or from public receptacles or authorized private and commercial receptacles shall do so in a manner as to prevent it from being scattered, carried or deposited upon any street, sidewalk or other public or private property.
+Public receptacles are designed for use by pedestrians.
+They are intended as containers for pedestrian litter, such as candy wrappers, fruit skins, and similar light refuse.
+Commercial and accumulated household trash are prohibited from being placed in public receptacles.

 No garbage, litter or source-separated recyclables, including garbage, litter or source-separated recyclables, contained in authorized private receptacles, may be placed outside for collection more than one day in advance of the day set for collection.